Question

 TXT record pass verification

-5. If your record doesn’t pass the external verification check, the error message from the third-party tool helps your email admin identify what to fix in the DNS record
+5. If the record doesn’t pass the external verification check, the error message from the third-party tool helps the email admin identify what to fix in the DNS record

 Powered by Zendesk